dills003/Traffic_Sign_Classifier-Project2/writeup_template.md

 I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-Writeup / README
+*Writeup / README*
 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 Here is a link to my [project code](https://github.com/dills003/Traffic_Sign_Classifier-Project2/blob/master/P2.ipynb)

-2. Data Set Summary & Exploration
+*Data Set Summary & Exploration*

 The code for this step is contained in the second code cell of the IPython notebook.

-2a.
-I used the numpy library to calculate summary statistics of the traffic signs data set:
+1. I used the numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 134799 examples.